▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 The Komondor they are generally healthy, but the conditions that are sometimes seen in the breed include hip dysplasia, eye problems like entropion (a deformity of the eyelid), and juvenile falls, and swelling, also known as gastric torsion or gastric dilatation volvulus.

 Do not buy a puppy from a breeder who cannot provide you with written documentation showing that the parents were exempted from health problems affecting the breed.
-Have dogs undergo a “veterinary checkup” It is not a substitute for testing genetic health.
+Having dogs undergo a "vet check" is not a substitute for genetic health testing.

 Remember that after bringing a new puppy home, has the power to protect you from one of the most common health problems: the obesity.
 Keep a KomondorA proper weight is one of the easiest ways to extend your life.
 Make the most of your preventive skills to help ensure a healthier dog for life.